microsoft/nni/docs/en_US/Compression/Pruner.rst

 ..  autoclass:: nni.algorithms.compression.pytorch.pruning.LevelPruner

+**TensorFlow**

+..  autoclass:: nni.algorithms.compression.tensorflow.pruning.LevelPruner

 Slim Pruner
 -----------
-This is an one-shot pruner, which adds sparsity regularization on the scaling factors of batch normalization (BN) layers durting training to identify unimportant channels. .
+This is an one-shot pruner, which adds sparsity regularization on the scaling factors of batch normalization (BN) layers durting training to identify unimportant channels.
 The channels with small scaling factor values will be pruned.
 For more details, please refer to `'Learning Efficient Convolutional Networks through Network Slimming' <https://arxiv.org/pdf/1708.06519.pdf>`__\.

 Usage
 ^^^^^